Kriptikz/anchor-transfer-ownership/README.md

 So even if we use SystemProgram.createAccount() we can still transfer ownership around.

 Maybe once the account has some data associated with it, it can no longer change owners.

+Correct, once the account is initialized with some data the program id can no longer be modified

+Now lets see if I can transfer some sol from it.

+First from the SystemProgram.
+This errors out.
+The account can not be used to pay transaction fees.

+Then from within our own program.